 2. Fit out every inch of a narrow utility room

-While we'd advise against this in a galley kitchen, in a narrow utility room function trumps form, so built-in floor-to-ceiling storage on both sides that helps you maximise the space you have is a worthwhile investment.
+While we'd advise against this when designing a galley kitchen, in a narrow utility room function trumps form, so built-in floor-to-ceiling storage on both sides that helps you maximise the space you have is a worthwhile investment.

 3. Make wall space to dry clothes

 Short on floor space?
-One of our favourite and very simple utility room design ideas is a wall mounted-airer that folds away when not in use – a practical option for drying clothes.
+One of our favourite and very simple utility room ideas is a wall mounted-airer that folds away when not in use – a practical option for drying clothes.
 Hang above a radiator to speed up the drying process, or above a sink or draining board so your clothes can drip dry.